cosmos/ibc-go/docs/ibc/apps/ibcmodule.md

 The base application of an IBC stack should unmarshal the bytes into its packet data type, while a middleware may simply defer the call to the underlying application.

 This interface allows middlewares to unmarshal a packet data in order to make use of interfaces the packet data type implements.
-For example, the callbacks middleware makes use of this function to access packet data's which implement the `PacketData` and `PacketDataProvider` interfaces.
+For example, the callbacks middleware makes use of this function to access packet data types which implement the `PacketData` and `PacketDataProvider` interfaces.